 “The fatal error of cooperatives decades ago was to emphasize ownership in imitation of the ESOPs.
 Almost from the inception of cooperatives as collective economic projects in the early 19th century, they were characterized as urban commons, duplicating in those new settings the centuries old practice of rural lands held in common by an exclusive group, like the families of a village or parish.
 So, the operative term for participants in cooperatives isn’t owner, but member.
 Retail co-ops serve consumer-members, housing co-ops have members whereas condos have owners, and worker-members manage worker cooperatives.”

 I agree with Bernard–let’s retire the concept of calling ourselves “worker-owners”.
 We are worker-members.
-We are stewards of the co-op doing the work to keep it resilient to honor the work of the previous members (who build a co-op for us), and maintaining its ability to provide for the members of the future.
+We are stewards of the co-op doing the work to keep it resilient to honor the work of the previous members (who built a co-op for us), and maintaining the co-op’s ability to provide for the members of the future.

 The concept of community ownership (in this case the community of workers) is fundamentally different from capitalist ownership.
 The latter seeks to use up assets and resources.
 It is extractive in nature and anti-communitarian.
 The former seeks to build a community that transcends the individual and builds a thing of lasting value to society.

 Worker-Members creates a conceptual model of considering the generation of members prior and those yet to be.
 The term creates a community that challenges the extractive concept of ownership.
 A co-op member builds communal wealth and connects the individual to something bigger than themselves.